Tyler Alpern, Art Instructor

 Spheres below are transparent on top and opaque with white paint below.

 Use color layering to create luminous color.
 Paint 2 cubes, each will be the same secondary color, one will be opaque and the other will transparently layered.

 mix yellow and red paint to create orange, use purple and white to darken or lighten as needed and paint 1 cube.
 These are called physical mixes.

 Then layer color for the second cube.
 In the second cube paint the whole thing yellow first, already define the planes with saturation and value; let dry.
 Then paint a thin layers of reds over the yellows so that the yellow shines thru and creates orange.
 This orange will have a very different look than the orange you created by physically mixing the paint.
 These are optical mixes.
 You can also create an optical mix by placing tiny dots of colors of the same value next to each other and viewing from a distance.
 Your eye will blend the colors to create one new color.
 Optical mixing can produce very different effects than physical mixing.
 Lightening a red by letting white shine thru has a very different look than lightening with white which creates pink.

 3. Non-local Color and Value Matching.

 Paint 2 blue cylinders.
 In one, only use shades of blue and make it solid.
 In the second, make it appear hollow and add as many different colors as you can and still have it appear to be a blue cylinder.
 By exactly matching values of the additional colors to the the areas of blue that they appear, the viewer will accept the color as part of the form rather than a spot on the form and the form will have stronger visual interest.

 4. Termperature Shifts with Value.

-Paint 2 cones in a primary color, in one, shift from warm to cool as you go from light to dark, in the second shift from cool to warm as you move from light into dark.
+Paint 2 red cones in one, shift from warm to cool as you go from light to dark, in the second shift from cool to warm as you move from light into dark.